William Eure, 1st Baron Eure

 William Eure, 1st Baron Eure (c.1483–1548) of Witton was an English knight and soldier active on the Anglo-Scottish border.
-Henry VIII of England made him Baron Eure by patent in 1544.
+King Henry VIII made him Baron Eure by patent in 1544.
 The surname is often written as "Evers".
 William was Governor of Berwick upon Tweed in 1539, Commander in the North in 1542, Warden of the Eastern March, and High Sheriff of Durham.
 During the Anglo-Scottish war called the Rough Wooing, Eure and his sons Henry and Ralph made numerous raids against towns and farms in the Scottish Borders.

 Family

 William was the son of Ralph Eure and Muriel Hastings.
 He married Elizabeth Willoughby, a daughter of Christopher Willoughby, 10th Baron Willoughby de Eresby.
 Their children included Sir Ralph, Henry, who was Master of the Ordnance at Berwick, Margery, Muriel, and Anne.
 Sir Ralph Eure, who was also Warden of the Middle March, married Margery Bowes, daughter of Ralph Bowes of Streatlam Castle and was killed at the Battle of Ancrum Moor in 1545.
 Their son William Eure later inherited the title as 2nd Baron Eure.
 Ralph's daughter Frances married Robert Lambton of Lambton.